yeganehmadadi/JustRAIGS_Challenge_Multi-Label-Classification/README.md

 If you have any questions, feel free to reach out to me at yeganeh.madadi@gmail.com.

-### ⚙️ Data uploading ⚙️
-Challenges pull their data for running phases from archives.

-For this challenge, two archives exist:

-    justraigs-development-phase-data
-    justraigs-test-phase-data

-To upload data to archives, we've created an example script ./scripts/upload_to_justraigs-test-phase-data.py.
-This generates an archive_item_to_content_mapping.json that helps in setting up the evaluation method.

-The script requires Python, SimpleITK, and gc-api to be installed.
-Read more about setting up gc-api in the [grand-challenge.org documentation](https://grand-challenge.org/documentation/what-can-gc-api-be-used-for/).

 ### ⚙️ Example algorithm ⚙️

 An example algorithm container is provided via: ./example-algorithm.